microchip-pic-avr-examples/attiny1627-force-sensitive-resistor-12-bit-adc-mplab-mcc/README.md

    - Note:  LEDs in blue colors will be illuminated.
 The number of LEDs illuminated and the brightness of the LEDs are proportional to the applied force.
 1. Increase the force on the FSR and observe an increased brightness level and increased number of LEDs illuminated.
 1. Open Data Visualizer or any other serial terminal on PC.
-1. Connect the Curiosity Virtual COM Port and configure baud rate to 115200. <p align="center">
+1. Connect the Curiosity Virtual COM Port and configure baud rate to 115200. <p align="left">
         <img width=600px height=auto src="images/DataVisualizer_1.jpg">
    </p>